 HDMI extension cables are typically cheaper than HDMI cables.
 However, the price will depend on the overall quality and length.
 You will easily find one for as low as $40, but some cheaper versions may be there as well.

 - Can I use other cables in place of HDMI cables?

-You may be able to use other methods to transfer files from one end to another, but no different cable will fit an HDMI port.
+You may use other methods to transfer files from one end to another, but the no different cable will fit an HDMI port.
 The device must support other ports for it to work.
 However, no other technique will offer a similar level of quality.

 - What if I need a very short extension cable?

 Sometimes, your original cable may be short by just a few inches.
 In such cases, you can opt for an extension cable as short as afoot.